 Brent: Mm-hmm (affirmative).

-Derek: It's great but it really consumes CPU cycles, so Troy, our previous front in, turned back-end, turned engineer, recommended Sublime Text quite a while ago and I finally tried that out, and that's a really nice extensible editor, especially for web development.
+Derek: It's great but it really consumes CPU cycles, so Troy, our previous front end, turned back-end, turned engineer, recommended Sublime Text quite a while ago and I finally tried that out, and that's a really nice extensible editor, especially for web development.

 Brent: Is the extensibility a big part of what you like about it?